python-pillow/Pillow/docs/reference/ImageGrab.rst

     :param bbox: What region to copy.
 Default is the entire screen.
     :param include_layered_windows: Includes layered windows.
 Windows OS only.
+    :param multimonitor: Capture all monitors.
+Windows OS only.
     :return: An image

 .. py:function:: PIL.ImageGrab.grabclipboard()